-Greenheart Shop sells a mix of fair trade, environmentally friendly, and mission-based products both out of their online store and their brick and mortar shop in Chicago.
+Greenheart Shop sells a mix of fair trade, environmentally friendly, and mission-based products both out of their online ethical store and their brick and mortar shop in Chicago.
 It’s clear that they go out of their way to curate a meaningful collection to give back to people, the environment, and communities around the world.
 Plus, their home decor and kitchen pieces are stunning.
 If you want to brighten your home for the summer with a vibrant handmade bowl or plate, definitely give them a look.

 Serrv is an online fair trade shopping marketplace that partners with small artisan co-ops to create opportunity, strengthen communities, and empower women.
 Their curated collection features gorgeous handmade and hand-painted products for the home and kitchen.
 They even have ethically-made women’s fashion, jewelry, sweets, and a curated gift section.
 Every purchase gives disadvantaged artisans and growers a sustainable path out of poverty.
 That’s something we can definitely get behind.

-Global Goods Partners is one of the few online ethical shops that carries fair trade kids’ clothing, toys, and decor.
+Global Goods Partners is one of the few online ethical stores that carries fair trade kids’ clothing, toys, and decor.
 Their products are handmade by over 60 artisan groups across Africa, South America, Asia, and North America.
 That means each gift is unique and improves the quality of life and economic well-being of the artisan who made it.
 We love that Global Goods Partners focuses their impact on women by partnering with women-led and community-based organizations that support girls’ education.

 Oliberte was founded in 2009 and is the world’s first fair trade certified footwear brand.
 As a B Corp business, their men’s and women’s shoes directly support workers rights in sub-Saharan Africa and provide safe, ethical jobs for communities of people.
 Oliberte uses sustainable practices, sourcing all of the leather, rubber, machinery, and fabric locally in Africa.
-If you want to invest in communities and the environment, definitely consider purchasing a pair of their hand-crafted, high quality shoes.
+If you want to invest in communities and the environment with fair trade shopping, definitely consider purchasing a pair of their hand-crafted, high quality shoes.